 Our national health care fraud defense attorneys will aggressively defend your health care matter from internal investigation through trial.
 We handle multistate federal criminal matters investigated by the Department of Justice; state felony matters; and, where criminal sanctions are possible, investigations commenced by the HHS, FBI, DEA, FDA and DOJ.

-We have extensive experience in defending health professionals all across the U.S. who are faced with criminal charges, including:
+We have extensive experience in defending health professionals across the U.S. who are faced with criminal charges, including:

 We represent licensed medical professionals from coast to coast, including: